DoD Instruction 8550.01 - September 11, 2012

 Commander, Navy Warfare Development Command

-by Cryptologic Technician Interpretive 2nd Class (IDW) Deejin Macaraeg, CID Public Affairs - Web Only 0 - February 11, 2013
+by Cryptologic Technician Interpretive 2nd Class (IDW) Deejin Macaraeg, CID Public Affairs - February 1, 2013

-by Navy Warfare Development Command - Web Only 0 - January 29, 2013
+by Navy Warfare Development Command - January 15, 2013

 Electromagnetic Maneuver Massive Multiplayer Online War Game Leveraging the Internet